jamisonrobey/jamisonrobey.github.io/_posts/2024-02-29-mock-audio-website.md

 # Early Reflections - A Fictional Audio Plugin Website
 ## Summary
 This project is the website for a fictional audio plugin company, **Early Reflections**.

 Uniquely, we provide interactive demos of our plugins, with a pre-loaded sample.
 This means users can try out the audio plugin right in their browser, attracting customers.
 ## Motivation
 This project started as a simple experimentation to see I could create audio effects in a browser environment.
-Once I realiesd the power of the Web Audio API, I realised I could create  a more ambitious project, which is what this became.
+Once I realised the power of the Web Audio API, I realised I could create  a more ambitious project, which is what this became.
 ## Features
 The site has a couple features to play around with:
 - Audio effect bypassing / toggling.
 Make an effect process the audio signal or not and compare the difference.
 - Control audio parameters either by scrolling on the knobs, or inputting them manually.
-- A sleek 3D Audio Visualizer
+- A sleek 3D Audio Visualiser
 ## Technical
 ### How to create audio effects in Javascript
 I'm deciding to write a little about how you can create audio effects in Javascript as there aren't any resources online and I wish there was some write ups when I started this project.

 Your markup needs to include an audio and source element.